hans06806/Queens-Town-website/README.md

 # Queens-Town-website
-Queens Town tour guide website based on HTML and CSS, including jQuery and JavaScript.
+Queens Town tour guide website is created for visitor, which provide restaurant and accommodation information.

+Its based on HTML, CSS, JavaScript and jQuery